akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 ```
 You can use the space bar to scroll through the man page, and can press ***q*** to quit.

 Let's sort the demoFolder by the most recently modified with the `-t` flag.
-What else do you use often or could be useful?
+For more advanced users: what else do you use often?

 ```{bash}
 ls demoFolder -t